GunarsA/LU-iemacies/README.md

 ### Using **Docker**

 1. Clone the repository and navigate to the project folder
+2. Build the image `docker build -t iemacies .`
-2. Create the container `docker create --name iemacies -p 8000:8000`
+3. Create the container `docker create --name iemacies -p 8000:8000 iemacies`
-3. Start the container `docker start iemacies`
+4. Start the container `docker start iemacies -i`

 #### Notes